 6 magical sonia rykiel moments to watch on youtube

-As we remember fashion's beloved "queen of knitwear" who never learned to knit, take a look back at six memorable moments, from her epic 40th anniversary tribute show to the Jagger sisters' surreal woodland fall/winter 15 campaign.
+As we remember fashion's beloved "Queen of Knitwear" who never learned to knit, take a look back at six memorable moments, from her epic 40th anniversary tribute show to the Jagger sisters' surreal woodland autumn/winter 15 campaign.

 In October 2008, 30 of the world's most celebrated fashion designers gathered at Paris Parc de Saint-Cloud to present a spectacular gift to the sage of sweaters.
 Karl Lagerfeld, Alber Elbaz, and Jean Paul Gaultier were among those who each put their own spin on Rykiel's pragmatically sexy aesthetic as one hell of a grand finale.
 Gaultier's offering was a model wearing a Rykiel-orange wig and knitting needles who appeared to still be constructing her dress, while Margiela made a magnificent "fur" coat sewed solely out of orange wigs.

 "Fashion icon since the 1970s, Sonia Rykiel has upset the codes of elegance," reads the (Google Translated) description of this enthralling video.
 "She explains her design of a fashion in the service of woman, easy to carry, free of conventions."
 The clip features Rykiel both wearing and walking us through one of her most iconic designs — an ice-blue V-neck with inside-out seams and matching knitted accessories.